sitegeist/Sitegeist.Kaleidoscope/README.md

 - `async`: Defer image-rendering until the image is actually requested by the browser (default true)
 - `thumbnailPreset`: `width` and `height` are supported as explained above
 - `variantPreset`: as explained above
+- `format`: Set the image output format, like webp (default null)
+- `alt`: The alt attribute if not specified otherwise (default null)
+- `title`: The title attribute if not specified otherwise (default null)

 ### `Sitegeist.Kaleidoscope:DummyImageSource`